 SPECIAL TOPICS COURSE: Each academic discipline may offer an academic course with the content varying semester to semester, based on cadet or department desires and needs.
 Such a course is designated "------495.
 Special Topics."
-In late spring, the editor of the Curriculum Handbook Supplement publishes a complete listing and description of all special topics courses for the upcoming fall semester.
+In late spring, the editor of the Course of Instruction (COI) Supplement publishes a complete listing and description of all special topics courses for the upcoming fall semester.
 Spring offerings are published in late fall.